Jernskegg/ci-portfolio-project-2/README.md

    * Surface Duo
    * Galaxy Fold

-   Small issues that affects the webpapage
+   Minor issues that affect the webpage
-   * iphone 4 (the height of the screen resolution hides half of the how to play button.)
+   * iPhone 4 (the height of the screen resolution hides half of the how to play button.)

-   The following devices have been tested on Firefox developer tool emulator and worked as intended.
+   The following devices have been tested on the Firefox developer tool emulator and worked as intended.
    * galaxy S9
    * iPad
    * iPhone 6/7/8 Plus iOS 11